Graph Neural Networks with convolutional ARMA filters: Background: graph spectral filtering

 \subsection{GNNs based on polynomial filters and limitations}

 The desired filter response $h(\lambda)$ can be approximated by a polynomial of order $K$,

 which performs a weighted moving average of the graph signal \cite{tremblay2018design}.
-Polynomial filters are localized in space, since the output at each node in the filtered signal is a linear combination of the nodes in its $K$-hop neighbourhood.
-These filters overcome important limitations of the spectral formulation, by avoiding the eigen-decomposition and by not relying on a fixed Laplacian spectrum, making them suitable for inductive inference tasks on graphs with different structures~\cite{zhang2018end}.
+These filters overcome important limitations of the spectral formulation, as they avoid the eigendecomposition and their parameters are independent of the Laplacian spectrum~\cite{zhang2018end}.
+Polynomial filters are localized in the node space, since the output at each node in the filtered signal is a linear combination of the nodes with their $K$-hop neighborhoods.

+The order of the polynomial $K$ is assumed to be small and independent of the number $M$ of nodes in the graph.

+To express polynomial filters in the node space, we first recall that the $k$-th power of any diagonalizable matrix, such as the Laplacian, can be computed by taking the power of its eigenvalues, \emph{i.e.}, $\L^k = \U \, \text{diag}[\lambda_1^k, \dots, \lambda_M^k] \, \U^T$.
+It follows that the filtering operation becomes

-Compared to conventional polynomials, Chebyshev polynomials attenuate unwanted oscillations around the cut-off frequencies~\cite{shuman2011chebyshev}.
+Eq.~\eqref{eq:poly_response} and \eqref{eq:poly_filtering} represent a generic polynomial filter.
+Among the existing classes of polynomials, Chebyshev polynomials are often used in signal processing as they attenuate unwanted oscillations around the cut-off frequencies~\cite{shuman2011chebyshev}, which, in our case, are the eigenvalues of the Laplacian.
 Fast localized GNN filters can approximate the desired filter response by means of the Chebyshev expansion $T_k(x) = 2xT_{k-1}(x) - T_{k-2}(x)$~\cite{defferrard2016convolutional}, resulting in convolutional layers that perform the filtering operation